Office of the Associate University Librarian for Research and Instructional Services

 The Rutgers University Libraries joined the Pennsylvania Academic Library Consortium, Inc. (PALCI) in 2003.
 PALCI is a membership organization formed in 1996 as a grassroots federation of private and public academic libraries.
 The primary mission of the group is to spur the development of library cooperation within the Commonwealth of Pennsylvania, and now beyond to other nearby states, and its focus has been the improvement of virtual library services among member institutions.

 E-ZBorrow - Over three dozen academic libraries, including Rutgers, currently participate in the PALCI E-ZBorrow program.
 PALCI libraries have developed a virtual online catalog with more than twenty-six million items that permits combined searching and direct requesting by their students, faculty, and staff.

-E-ZBorrow books are charged out in the library catalog in the same way as books owned at Rutgers.
+E-ZBorrow books are checked out in QuickSearch in the same way as books owned at Rutgers.
 Requesters are notified by email when a request has been placed and when books are ready for pick up.
-They are also be notified about book availability in their "My Library Account" in the library catalog.
+They are also be notified about book availability in their QuickSearch account.